-During your career as a streamer, you’ll likely find yourself in a situation where you need to update your gear more than a couple of times.
-Whether it’s because you’re changing the type of content you create, because your old gear broke, or simply to stay in line with the trends, you will have to get new hardware periodically.
+During your career as a streamer, you’ll likely need to update your gear more than a couple of times.
+Whether you’re changing the type of content you create, your old gear broke, or you simply want to stay in line with new trends, you will have to get new hardware periodically.

-If you’re eyeing 2020 as the year you invest in a new webcam, here are a couple you might want to consider.
+If you’re eyeing 2022 as the year you invest in a new webcam, we have prepared a full list of the best webcams for streaming.

 1. Logitech C922 Pro Stream Webcam

-As a leading webcam manufacturer, Logitech continues to be a staple on “best webcams” lists year after year.
-When you look at their C922 Pro Stream model, you can easily understand why — this webcam was a viable choice for streamers a year ago, just as it is now.
-In fact, if you’re a gaming streamer looking to add video from a camera to your streams, this webcam might be one of your top picks.
+As a leading webcam manufacturer, Logitech continues to be a staple on “best webcam” lists year after year.
+When you look at their C922 Pro Stream model, you can easily understand why.
+This webcam was a viable choice for streamers a year ago, just as it is now.
+It is especially attractive for gaming streamers as well.

 What’s so great about the C922?
-You can stream with it in 1080p at 30 frames per second, or, if you choose, in 720p at 60 frames per second.
-The camera is equipped with two microphones for stereo recording, it has good low-light performance, and it comes with the versatile Logitech stand.
+You can stream in 1080p at 30 frames per second or in 720p at 60 frames per second.
+The camera is equipped with two microphones for stereo recording, has good low-light performance, and comes with the versatile Logitech stand.

 The C922 isn’t a flawless webcam, however.
 It doesn’t have a privacy shutter to physically block the lens.
-The background-removal feature requires third-party software to use (so you’re better off using a green screen than to rely on it.
+The background-removal feature requires third-party software to use (so you’re better off using a green screen).
 But it’s still one of the best overall choices you can make if you want to use a webcam for live streaming.
 If you don’t need 60fps and are just starting out as a streamer, the more budget-friendly Logitech C920 is a good option too.

 2. Razer Kiyo

-The Kiyo is a streaming camera through and through, on par with the C922 in many features — it also offers 1080p streaming at 30 frames per second and 720p streaming at 60 frames per second.
+The Kiyo is a streaming camera through and through, on par with the Logitech C922 in many ways.
+It also offers 1080p streaming at 30 frames per second and 720p streaming at 60 frames per second.
 But the fact that it includes an adjustable light that can be bright enough to make a noticeable difference when streaming is a great bonus for the Kiyo.